scholarslab/scholarslab.github.io/theme-testing/for-github.md

 *Issues for GitHub that I keep being too lazy to submit in the moment, if discovered when have good flow going.*

-- Person: 'posts by blah' farther to left than edge of flexbox content but when tried wrapping w/ same thing it made everything tiny so gotta investigate further on that
+- Prototype done. ~~Person: 'posts by blah' farther to left than edge of flexbox content but when tried wrapping w/ same thing it made everything tiny so gotta investigate further on that~~

-- Person: button on bottom needs margin-bottom and also prob to be for seeing the rest of someone's posts if they exist rather than taking to all people page.
-Will also need Liquid logic that only displays this button if someone has more than 3 posts.
+- Prototype done. ~~Person: button on bottom needs margin-bottom and also prob to be for seeing the rest of someone's posts if they exist rather than taking to all people page.
+Will also need Liquid logic that only displays this button if someone has more than 3 posts.~~

 - ~~Blog: sort by date, descending~~